The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 As I said, it’s an amplification step that allows primer-template binding at the complementary location, meaning, if the annealing temperature is calculated accurately, it will only bind to its target location.

-During the process, hydrogen bonds form between the nucleotides of the opposite strands.
+During the process, hydrogen bonds form between the nucleotides of a primer and the DNA strand.
 Once the binding is assured, Taq DNA polymerase starts synthesizing the strand by using the 3’ OH end of the primer.

 Ideally, the annealing temperature (Ta) should be 5ºC lower than the melting temperature (Tm), although check out the annealing temperature using the primer design software too.